THE WORLDโS #1 EXECUTIVE COACHING AND BUSINESS COACHING BLOG SINCE 2017.

 Following his 1915 return to India, he became the head of the Indian National Congress, an organization that played a crucial role in the fight against British imperialism.

-The scope of Gandhi’s fight exceeded India’s independence.
+The scope of Gandhiโs fight exceeded Indiaโs independence.
 His goal was to turn India into a prosperous post-independence country, and he had laid out a clear, albeit complex, vision.

+Gandhi was a natural-born leader.
 His vision for India included:

 - Ridding the country of British occupation